 A Parasailing Flight is a classic water activity you can do on Maderia Beach.
 See the coastal landscapes of St Pete Beach and beyond as you gently get lifted a few hundred feet into the sky.
 You can book solo, tandem, or triple and you’ll hang out in the sky for around 10-12 minutes with the option to let your toes dip in the water on the descent down.

 Activities other than boat cruises in St Pete

-If you’re vacationing in St Peterburg there is actually a lot to do other than lying out on the beach or cruising on the water so I wanted to include some other ideas for your trip to St Pete Beach!
+There are actually a lot more fun things to do in St Pete to do other than lying out on the beach or cruising on the water so I wanted to include some other ideas for your trip to St Pete Beach!

 - Head into downtown St Petersburg (20 minutes drive) and walk the St Pete Pier, shop, dine, or grab cocktails!

 - Grab coffee from one of the many local coffee shops around St Pete

 - Visit one of the many nature parks in St Petersburg

 - Save some money and check out St Pete’s best free things to do!